 Positioning your L-shaped kitchen around a window or set of doors – we love the look of aluminium frames – is a great choice if you want your space to be flooded with light.

 Using one side of the L to create a breakfast bar will give you plenty of added dining space, and will effectively divide the kitchen and dining or living spaces, too.
+If you do opt for a breakfast bar you are going to want to pick the right seating too, see make sure you check out our pick of the best breakfast bar seating.

 2. Channel the trend for pretty pastels